AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_gre_high_performance_workflow.rst

 - Edge Router has high throughput supported on hardware interface(s) and GRE tunnel(s)

-1. Building underlay connectivity with AWS Direct Connect
+1. Build underlay connectivity with AWS Direct Connect
 ===================================================================================

 Building AWS Direct Connect is customer's responsibility.
 For more information about AWS Direct Connect, please check out the below documents: